iOS 11 App Previews – How to leverage video on the latest iOS App Store

-When iOS App Previews (video on the App Store) were announced in June 2014, everyone got quite fired up.
-A new exciting tool for ASO (App Store Optimization)!
+When App Preview videos (video on the App Store) were announced in June 2014, everyone got quite fired up.
+A new exciting tool for anyone looking to increase their app’s conversion rate through ASO (App Store Optimization)!

 At Apptamin we obviously believe a lot in video to promote an app and have been preaching it since 2012.

-But the first disappointment was to realize that Apple being Apple, the guidelines for App Previews were pretty strict and there were several limitations in terms of what could be done.
+But the first disappointment was to realize that Apple being Apple, the App Store video guidelines were pretty strict and there were several limitations in terms of what could be done.

-Those limitations and the way App Previews were displayed on the iOS App Store leaded to a lot of developers, studios and startups deciding that it was not worth it.
+Those limitations (promo videos for Android apps on the Google Play Store don’t have the same constraints) and the way App Previews were displayed on the iOS App Store leaded to a lot of developers, studios and startups deciding that it was not worth it.
 And even though some apps had great success with adding video on their App Store listing, others were not seeing the same results.

 Pre-iOS 11, Storemaven estimated that the uplift one can get by having a video on your app store page can go up to 20-35%, and that visitors who watch the video are 3x more likely to install (based on analyzing 120M sessions of their tool).
 Splitmetrics estimates the average increase in conversion with video for iOS is around 16%.